sdonk/data-structures/README.rst

 Data structures and algorithms in Python
 ========================================

-Playing around data structures and algorithms in Python.
+Playing around data structures and algorithms in Python 3.

 References: